akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240214000000/index.md

 ---
 Primary Category: cs.IR
 Categories: cs-IR, cs-LG, cs.IR
-Keyword Score: 20
+Keyword Score: 30
-Keywords: Fine-tuning, Fine-tuning
+Keywords: Fine-tuning, Fine-tuning, Transformer
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.07440v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.07440v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.07440v1.pdf" filename="2402.07440v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.07440v2.pdf" filename="2402.07440v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 Retrieval pipelines-an integral component of many machine learning systems-perform poorly in domains where documents are long (e.g., 10K tokens or more) and where identifying the relevant document requires synthesizing information across the entire text.
 Developing long-context retrieval encoders suitable for these domains raises three challenges: (1) how to evaluate long-context retrieval performance, (2) how to pretrain a base language model to represent both short contexts (corresponding to queries) and long contexts (corresponding to documents), and (3) how to <b>fine-tune</b> this model for retrieval under the batch size limitations imposed by GPU memory constraints.
 To address these challenges, we first introduce LoCoV1, a novel 12 task benchmark constructed to measure long-context retrieval where chunking is not possible or not effective.
 We next present the M2-BERT retrieval encoder, an 80M parameter state-space encoder model built from the Monarch Mixer architecture, capable of scaling to documents up to 32K tokens long.
 We describe a pretraining data mixture which allows this encoder to process both short and long context sequences, and a <b>finetuning</b> approach that adapts this base model to retrieval with only single-sample batches.
-Finally, we validate the M2-BERT retrieval encoder on LoCoV1, finding that it outperforms competitive baselines by up to 23.3 points, despite containing 5-90x fewer parameters.
+Finally, we validate the M2-BERT retrieval encoder on LoCoV1, finding that it outperforms competitive <b>Transformer-based</b> models by at least 23.3 points, despite containing upwards of 90x fewer parameters.

 {{</citation>}}

-### (141/210) Debiasing Recommendation with Personal Popularity (Wentao Ning et al., 2024)
+### (141/212) Debiasing Recommendation with Personal Popularity (Wentao Ning et al., 2024)

 {{<citation>}}